 Tax Consequences of a Lady Bird Deed

 There are no tax consequences to an enhanced life estate deed as there is no completed gift for estate tax purposes.
+This means that upon your death, the property will be distributed to the beneficiary with a step-up in basis, meanin the heirs will now be able to sell the property tax free.
 Also, the grantor gets to maintain their homestead for property tax purposes.

 Learn More About Lady Bird Deeds